rabbitmq/rabbitmq-server/deps/rabbitmq_sharding/README.md

 with a custom exchange type that distributes messages by applying a hashing function to the routing key.

+## Sharding and Queue Replication

+Sharding performed by this plugin makes sense for **non-replicated classic queues** only.

+Combining sharding with a replicated queue type, e.g. [quorum queues]() or (**deprecated**) mirrored classic queues will lose most or all of the benefits offered by this plugin.

+Do not use this plugin with quorum queues.
+Avoid classic mirrored queues in general.

 ## Messages Distribution Between Shards (Partitioning)